 All attendees are encouraged to wash or sanitize your hands when you enter the building (and again when you leave the building).

-Worship in the sanctuary will include scripture, sermon, prayer and music.
+Indoor worship will include scripture, sermon, prayer and music.
 Worship will be a ‘no-contact’ experience.

 - Doors will be propped or held open for you.

 - Bulletins have been placed in pews in advance.